 few times, and I just wanted a dynamic extension to

-and for that autofs
+/etc/fstab and for that autofs is

 quite decent.

-in effect is a subset of the ability in
+autofs in effect is a subset of the ability in

 Plan 9